Pinpoint tests of the instrument cluster

 Go to A7

-• Is the output value equal to or less than F010?
+• Is the output value F010 or less?

 Yes

-There is a short circuit on «mass» - Vehicles with a non-adaptive fuel system.
+There is a short circuit to ground - vehicles with non-adaptive fuel system.
 Go to A17

-There is a short circuit on «mass» - cars with adaptive fuel system.
+There is a short circuit to ground - vehicles with adaptive fuel system.
 Go to A4

 No

-If the output value is between F011 and F254, there is a valid input signal.
+If the value returned is between F011 and F254, there is a valid input signal.
 Go to A7

-If the output value is F255, there is an open circuit or a short to battery voltage - vehicles with a non-adaptive fuel system.
+If the value returned is F255, there is an open circuit or a short circuit to battery voltage - vehicles with a non-adaptive fuel system.
 Go to A13

-If the output value is F255, there is an open circuit or a short to battery voltage - vehicles with adaptive fuel system.
+If the value returned is F255, there is an open circuit or a short circuit to battery voltage - vehicles with adaptive fuel system.
 Go to A8

-• Does the fuel input value change to F255?
+• Does the fuel input signal value change to F255?

 Yes

 Install a new fuel pump module.
-See Section 310-01 for more information.
-CHECK the system is working properly.
+Refer to Section 310-01 for additional information.
+CHECK the system for proper operation.

 No